Hierarchies among genuine multipartite entangling capabilities of quantum gates: Statistical analysis of multipartite entangling power of unitary operators

 A diagonal unitary matrix is a special kind of unitary operator having only nonvanishing diagonal elements, \(U_{D}^{gen}=\mbox{diag}(e^{i\phi_1}, \ldots, e^{i \phi_8} )\).
 To find \(G_{\max}\), we randomly choose \(\phi_i\)s from uniform distribution over \([0, 2\pi]\).
 As we have shown in the preceding section (SubSec. \ref{subsec:entpowerdiag}), for a class of diagonal unitary operators, given by \(U_{D}= \mbox{diag}(1,1,1,1,1,1, 1, e^{i\phi})\), \(G_{max}^2\) obtained from the set of biseparable states is always higher than \(G_{\max}^3\) obtained from the set of fully separable states for all values of \(\phi\) (as depicted in Fig. \ref{fig:diagonalsp}).
 Let us now elaborate on whether such hierarchies are maintained for randomly generated diagonal unitary operators.

-We choose a set \(\{\phi_i\}_{i=1}^{8}\) of random values of $\phi_i$s to generate a fixed eight-dimensional diagonal unitary operator \(U_{D}^{gen}\).
-For that operator, we compute the multipartite entangling power \(G_{\max}^i\) (i=2,3) by performing maximization over the inputs from \(\mathbb{S}^2\) and \(\mathbb{S}^3\).
-We repeat this process for \(5\times 10^3\) sets of random choices of \(\phi_i\)s, or equivalently, for $5 \times 10^3$ randomly generated diagonal unitary operators.
-Unlike the diagonal unitary operator \(U_D\), here we observe that there are diagonal unitary operators \(U_D^{gen}\), which produce higher GGM from fully separable inputs than that from the biseparable ones.
-However, such unitary operators are very rare.
-To analyze the situation more carefully, we study the normalized frequency distribution of \(G_{\max}\), denoted as \(f_{G_{\max}}\).
+We choose a set \(\{\phi_i\}_{i=1}^{8}\) of random values of $\phi_i$s to generate a fixed eight-dimensional diagonal unitary operator \(U_{D}^{gen}\). \adi{We repeat this process for \(5\times 10^4\) sets of random choices of \(\phi_i\)s in the diagonal unitary operators.
+For that operator, we compute the multipartite entangling power \(G_{\max}^i\) (i=2,3) by performing maximization over the inputs.
+Moreover, while performing optimizations, we consider three sets containing only (1) fully separable states, (2) biseparable states in the \(1:23\)-bipartition with all real coefficients, and (3) biseparable states in the \(1:23\) bipartition.
+We notice that the statistical behaviors of the entangling power do not qualitatively change if we maximize over the sets containing biseparable states in other bipartitions like \(3:21\) and \(2:13\). } To analyze the situation more carefully, we study the normalized frequency distribution of \(G_{\max}\), denoted as \(f_{G_{\max}}\).
 Mathematically,

-which is depicted in Fig. \ref{fig:diagonal}.
-By examining the averages of the distributions, we find that \(\overline{G}_{\max}^2 =0.334\) for biseparable inputs and \(\overline{G}_{\max}^3 =0.237\) for fully separable ones.
-This result possibly indicates that, on an average, biseparable states are more effective inputs to create high GGM states than the fully separable inputs in case of diagonal quantum gates.